 Yale Law School has long encouraged its graduates to pursue public service activities.
 Rising educational debt burdens and stagnant public sector salaries, however, increasingly deter graduates from choosing public interest careers.
-Large debt and low salaries also discourage graduates from exploring career options in academia and some types of private practice.
-To give financial expression to the Law School's commitment to a full range of career opportunities, the School established the Career Options Assistance Program (COAP) in 1989.
-It provides substantial post-graduation assistance with educational loan repayment for those graduates who choose lower-paying positions.
+Large debt and low salaries also discourage career options in academia and some types of private practice.
+To give financial expression to the Law School's commitment to a full range of career opportunities, the School established the Career Options Assistance Program (COAP) in 1989 to provide substantial post-graduation assistance with educational loan repayment for those graduates who choose lower-paying positions.
 COAP is designed to cover the shortfall between graduates' educational loan payments and what they can afford to pay from modest incomes.
+In April 2008, the Law School announced significant enhancements to the COAP program, which are described below (marked "NEW").